PFFV Butterfly Strategy

 Frequently asked questions

-- A butterfly on PFFV is the butterfly strategy applied to PFFV (etf).
+A butterfly on PFFV is the butterfly strategy applied to PFFV (etf).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With PFFV etf trading near $22.27, the strikes shown on this page are snapped to the nearest listed PFFV chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PFFV etf at $22.02 on the most recent close, the strikes shown on this page are snapped to the nearest listed PFFV chain strike and the premiums come straight from that session's bid/ask midpoint.